tsaekao/sca-auto-link/README.md

 # Veracode SCA Agent-Based Scan to Application Profile Link Script

-This repository contains a Python script that links Veracode SCA Agent-Based projects to a corresponding application profile.
-The script automates the process of associating a project scanned by the Veracode SCA agent with its corresponding application profile using the Veracode APIs.
+This is a Python script that links Veracode SCA Agent-Based projects to a corresponding application profile.
+The script automates the process of associating a project scanned by the Veracode SCA agent with its corresponding application profile using the Veracode SCA API.

 ## Use-Case Example